Rabiyabasari/Rabiyabasari/README.md

 ## Projects

--Designed and implemented single cycle RISC-V processor.
+-Designed and implemented a 32-bit single-cycle RISC-V processor.
-Designed based on RISC-V instruction set| Implemented different modules in Verilog| Built top-level module and testbench for the same| Simulated and verified the design using Modelsim-Altera
+Designed based on RISC-V instruction set| Implemented different modules in Verilog| Built top-level module and testbench for the same| Simulated and verified the design using Modelsim-Altera(https://github.com/Rabiyabasari/Single_cycle_RISC-V.git)

--Designed and implemented five stage pipelined RISC-V processor.
+-Designed and implemented a 32-bit five-stage pipelined RISC-V processor.
 Implemented modules for each stage in Verilog| Checking pipeline hazards and implemented hazard unit| Built Top-level Pipeline module and test bench for the same|
 Simulated and verified the design using Modelsim-Altera